mevdschee/php-crud-api/README.md

     GET /records/products/1

-Without "json" middleware will be:
+Without "json" middleware the output will be:

     {
         "id": 1,